ireneMel/fragments.widgets.sensors/README.md

 fragments and activitiy

   Contains 3 fragments, widget and MainActivity.
   Main activity implements logic for caliing different fragments.
-ASks for permission of location.
+Asks for permission of location.
   Coordinates fragment finds azimuth, pitch and poll by magnetometer and accelerometer sensors.
 Sets the data in fragment, updates data